 Egusquiza was named to the NFHCA Mid-Atlantic Region First Team last week for the second time and was one of 64 names on the All-America ballot.

-"Both levels of recognition are outstanding for Virginia to have received," said head coach Lori Hussong who led the Broncs to their second straight NCAA Play-In game as Rider finished the season 19-2.
+"Both levels of recognition are outstanding for Virginia to have received," said head coachwho led the Broncs to their second straight NCAA Play-In game as Rider finished the season 19-2.
 "Synapse, they go through a lot of game recaps and also see a lot of the teams in person and the coaches poll is based more on regional and then national voting."

 A 5-4 forward, Egusquiza was the Northeast Conference Player of the Year for the third season in a row after earning the NEC Rookie of the Year award in 2008.